Transgender persons and transsexuals:

 Other transgender terms in common usage:

-"Gender confusion" is a term often used by religious and social conservatives to refer to the cause of why a person is transgender.
+- "Gender confusion" is a term often used by religious and social conservatives to refer to the cause of a person being transgender.
 It implies that the person is merely confused about their gender identity and should seek therapy to correct the problem.
 It is considered a derogatory term by most transgende persons.

-Dysphoria" is the current term used to describe distress caused transsexual persons by their internal conflict over gender.
-It is used in the fifth (current) edition of the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders.
+Dysphoria" is the current term used to describe the state of distress which is often felt by transsexual persons due to their internal conflict over gender.
+It is used in the fifth (current as of 2018) edition of the American Psychiatric Association's "Diagnostic and Statistical Manual of Mental Disorders.
+Over time, dysphoria fades for many transgender persons.

-"Gender expression" relates to how a person expresses their gender identity to the public via their mannerisms, clothing styles, hair style, makeup, etc.
+- "Gender expression" relates to how a person expresses their gender identity to the public via their mannerisms, and choice of clothing styles, hair style, makeup, etc.

 the high level of internal conflict experienced by many transgender and transsexual persons because of the mismatch between their sex and gender identity.
 This term has since